SathvikNapa/SathvikNapa/README.md

 My broader interests include model introspection, behavioral self-awareness, provenance, backdoor-like behaviors, and evaluation methods for building safer and more dependable language models.

+#### Agentic Data Collection and Computational Social Science

+Working with Prof. Kristina Gligorić, I research agentic methods for building reliable, structured research datasets from the open web.
+Our work explores how language-model agents can formulate extraction schemas, browse and retrieve information in parallel, convert heterogeneous web content into structured records, and evaluate the resulting data for faithfulness, relevance, and completeness.
+I also investigate multi-agent approaches to improving dataset quality and reducing bias, including the use of agents with different personas or perspectives to critique, debate, and validate collected information.
+The broader goal is to make large-scale data collection more reproducible, transparent, and dependable for computational social science and other research domains.

 ### Clinical AI - JHMI

 Working with **Dr. Akshintala**, I contribute to EndoScribe, an AI-assisted clinical documentation system for gastroenterology.
 My work includes medical speech-recognition evaluation, speaker diarization, clinical information extraction, and the structured extraction of variables required by tools such as **PEPRisc**.
 I am also investigating how clinical prediction tools can be exposed through **Model Context Protocol servers**, allowing a unified agent to select and execute appropriate models during clinical workflows.
 In addition, I build Federated Systems Architecture for multi-clinic model development.